TheWolverine - Update On Former Michigan Wolverines In The NBA And NHL

 LW J.T.
 Compher, Colorado Avalanche

-Has 2 goals and 8 assists on the season for the 12-6-2 Avalanche ...
-Had 2 assists in an overtime win over the Canucks on Nov.
-16
+Has 2 goals and 9 assists on the season for the 13-8-2 Avalanche ...
+Had an assist on Nov.
+19 against the Flames.

 C Andrew Copp, Winnipeg Jets

-Has 3 goals and 5 assists on the season for the 12-8-1 Jets ...
-Had an assist in a win over the Panthers on Nov.
-14 ...
-Recorded an assist against the Lightning in a Nov.
-16 victory.
+Has 4 goals and 7 assists on the season for the 14-9-1 Jets ...
+Had an assist against the Stars on Nov.
+21 ...
+Had 2 points — a goal and an assist — against the Blue Jackets on Nov.
+23, including the game-winning goal with 1:54 left in the game.

 C Luke Glendening, Detroit Red Wings